AnnaRyb/markdownrepo/README.md

  <In the example below, a single problem as well as a sudden drop in conversion rate were identified.

 ![screenshot](https://github.com/AnnaRyb/Screenshots/blob/main/Deviations_.jpg)
 **__Step 2__**.
-By clicking on the issue icon, you are transferred to the error details screen.
+<By clicking on the issue icon, you are transferred to the error details screen.
 It can be figured out what exact item is affected (for example, the drill-down functionality, and the impact area, such as main page).
 Other information include:
        * the exact type of error (such as JavaScript error)
-       * the error map with a split into application, services and infrastucter as per below pattern
+       * the error map with a split into application, services and infrastucture as per below pattern

 | Tables       |      Affected | Recovered| Monitored|
 |------------  |:-------------:|------:   |------:   |